git-vigor/vigor-jekyll/_recipes/banana-bread.md

 ---

-it's bread, it has bananas.
+it's bread, it has bananas. it might be good. it might not.